 Image no longer available

-Why it works: “Running French is a single-leg activity, so it makes sense to warm up with a single-leg Why,” Gentilcore says.
+and owner of CORE in Boston.
+“A: “Running is a single-leg activity, so it makes sense to warm up with a single-leg variation,” Gentilcore says.
 “The side bend adds an additional plane of motion [to your training]—the frontal plane—which many runners fail to train.”

-Fitzgeralds also likes this stretch because it prepares you for the single-leg load you experience during the run, it The Top 10 Sneakers of 2021 So Far and up to the shoulder, and opens the pathway for more oxygen to come in while you breathe.
+Fitzgerald also likes this stretch because it prepares you for the single-leg load you experience during the run, it stretches out the quad and up to the shoulder, and opens the pathway for more oxygen to come in while you breathe.

 3. Standing Quad/Hip Flexor Stretch